Updated on: 11/25/2019

 While police continue their investigation into the potential cause of this crash, and relationships of those who fled with the deceased, it is important that those injured in the red vehicle they struck continue to seek the best treatment and quickest recovery possible.

 Anyone involved in a crash where they were stuck by a wrong way vehicle should seek out expert legal advice from experienced professions like the award winning team at Davis Law Group.
-Our team can help determine what is in the injured parties best interest with a free consultation online or by calling directly at 206-727-4000.
+Our Washington personal injury lawyers can help determine what is in the injured parties best interest with a free consultation online or by calling directly at 206-727-4000.